benediktwerner/MF22Mods/README.md

 See also [Installing BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for additional information but the steps below should be enough.

-Download BepInEx version 5.4 for your OS from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases) and extract it in your games installation directory.
+Download BepInEx version 5.4 for your OS from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases) and extract it in the game's installation directory.
 You can find this directory in Steam in the game's properties under "local files".
 You should end up with a directory called `BepInEx` right next to the `MFT3.exe` (or `MFT3.x86_64` on Linux and `MFT3.app` on macOS).

 Next, download any mods you want to use and place them in the `BepInEx/plugins` directory.